Opinion | Cornered, Trump tries to foment a race war

 Biden quoted from departing Trump adviser Kellyanne Conway’s acknowledgment that “the more chaos and anarchy and vandalism and violence reigns, the better it is” for the president.
 Said Biden: “He’s rooting for chaos and violence.”

 When the president’s supporters, often armed, drive into cities to provoke racial-justice demonstrators, Trump calls them “GREAT PATRIOTS!”
 His convention glorified vigilantes who took up arms against protesters — “disgraceful anarchists” and “thugs” in Trump’s telling.
 The president declares that the backlash against demonstrators by his supporters “cannot be unexpected” and says that “the only way you will stop the violence in the high crime Democrat run cities is through strength!”
-He declines to condemn — and his son helps lionize — the far-right militia member who allegedly killed two protesters in Wisconsin.
+He proposes that the far-right militia member who allegedly killed two protesters in Wisconsin acted in self-defense.

 Trump is doing this because, he thinks, White suburban women will be frightened and will vote for him to protect them.
 They should be frightened — by a leader who instigates bloodshed to promote selfish ends.